KQM-git/TCL/docs/evidence/characters/electro/fischl.md

 When Fischl casts Midnight Phantasmagoria and then gets swapped out, she will leave Oz behind, who will take a snapshot of Fischl's stats the moment she leaves the field.

 **Evidence:**
-I started off by casting Fischl Skill to show his current dmg which was 665.
+I started off by casting Fischl Skill to show his current DMG which was 665.
 Then at 00:08, I used Fischl Burst and swapped off when she lost the ATK buff.
-As you can see, Oz dmg was also 665.
+As you can see, Oz DMG was also 665.
 [Video](https://www.youtube.com/watch?v=-SqSYT0QIb8)
 For the second video, I used Fischl Burst, but swapped off before she lost the ATK buff.
-This time, Oz dmg was 1791 which was higher than his previously expected Skill dmg.
+This time, Oz DMG was 1791 which was higher than his previously expected Skill DMG.
 [Video](https://www.youtube.com/watch?v=ZNS9SAwZY84)

 **Significance:**
 Not only do you need to be careful about Bennett's ATK buff tick interval, but also need to be careful not to let ATK buff ran out before swapping out of Fischl.